CHIDARISAIKRISHNA/Student_Outing_Management/README.md

 7. **Change Password**:
    - Allows users to change their password to maintain account security.
+8️ **Security Module**:
+The security personnel can enter a student’s roll number and fetch or close (deactivate) the corresponding student’s record from the database for verification or access control purposes.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript